Hand In Hand

 Following a shared lunch, the pairs of young people and police officers are brought to a commercial photo studio to have their portraits taken.
 Portraits are both individual and as pairs.
 As a closing to the workshop all participants are invited to spend some time in quiet reflection by writing a facilitated “I Am” poem.
 They respond to a series of prompts, which encourage sharing of their experiences and insights of their lives.
 The poems will later be recorded into an audio narrative.

 The art-work created through these workshops will become the components to an installation piece, which will be displayed publicly at different locations across Boston.
-In February of 2017 we will bringing an exhibition of the work to the Boston Center for the arts.
+In February of 2017 the results were exhibited at the Boston Center for the arts.

 We have 10 workshops scheduled over the next ten months along with 3 Youth Police Dialogues.
 The Year will end with a major exhibition of the hands and the portraits of the first 100 youth and 100 officers.
 Each workshop costs us $5000.00 to produce.
 Please use the drop down menu to make a donation today!